 Do not despair if your list doesn’t match the top ten!
 See how you can relate your list of topics to the top ten.
 Tie in your knowledge base with the big selling topics.

 When I took up flying, I started subscribing to aviation magazines.
 The more I read, the more I realized there were few articles written by women or written from a woman’s perspective.
 After publishing my first article in an aviation magazine, editors started calling me.
 Only six percent of pilots are women.
 As a woman in a male-dominated field, I became something of a novelty.
-I have since come to know the few other women writers in aviation and we each have our distinctive style.
-Mine is humor, but I have been called upon for straight reporting work as well.
+I have since come to know the other women writers in aviation and we each have our distinctive style.
+Mine is humor, but I have also been called upon for straight reporting work.
 A few examples of my aviation writing are found on the General Aviation News website.
 Other examples are also on this website.

-So what would you LOVE to write about?
+So, what would you LOVE to write about?
 Brainstorm your topics with tie-ins to the most popular topics editors buy.
 Work can be fun.
 Make it so.